HiSDpackage/attempt/_GHiSD/GHiSD_English.md

     the unstable subspace of the equilibrium point
     $$
     \mathcal{W}^u(\boldsymbol{\hat{x}}) = \text{span}_\mathbb{C}\{\boldsymbol{w}_1,\ldots,\boldsymbol{w}_{k_u}\} \cap \mathbb{R}^d
-    $$
-    .
-    It is called unstable because perturbations in these directions near the equilibrium point will grow exponentially, moving away from the equilibrium point.
+    $$.It is called unstable because perturbations in these directions near the equilibrium point will grow exponentially, moving away from the equilibrium point.